 - Elevation Gain: 391-ft.

-This scenic walk, also starting at the Mannlichen gondola station, leads to the overlook atop the Mannlichen, a 7,684-ft. summit at the north end of the ridge.
+This scenic walk, also starting at the Mannlichen gondola station, leads to the overlook atop Mannlichen, a 7,684-ft. summit at the north end of the Mannlichen ridge.
 From the Mannlichen lift station, turn north toward the Mannlichen viewpoint, also listed as the Royal Walk on the trail signs.
 The trail starts out flat but soon starts climbing on moderate to steep grades to the overlook, gaining 400-ft. in 0.6 miles.

 This panoramic viewpoint enjoys breathtaking, 360-degree views encompassing the Grindelwald Valley to the east, the high peaks between Schynige Platte and the Schwarzhorn to the north and the summits rimming the Lauterbrunnen Valley to the west.
 Behind you, to the south, the Wetterhorn, Schreckhorn, Eiger, Monch and Jungfrau dominate the skyline.
 To the northwest are distant views of the Interlaken area.

-When you are done taking in the views, retrace your steps to Mannlichen for a 1.2 mile (round trip) hike.
+When you are done taking in the views, retrace your steps to the Mannlichen lift for a 1.2 mile (round trip) hike.
 Combining the Royal Walk with the Panoramaweg to Kleine Scheidegg results in a 4.0 mile hike.